Euclid preparation. LXXXIX. Accurate and precise data-driven angular power spectrum covariances: Sky partitioning

 searching for a dividing hyperplane that is closest to the intended balance $w_{1}/w_{2}$ for the two segments.
 The function $\mathrm{argmin}$ finds the argument, in this case $\phi^{\prime\prime}$, that minimises the function.
 This step is repeated with a second pass which finds $\phi^{\prime\prime}_{\mathrm{div}}$ more precisely by searching only in one hundred steps between $\phi^{\prime\prime}_{\mathrm{div}} \pm 2\,\Delta\phi^{\prime\prime}$. \item Points in the segment with $\phi^{\prime\prime} > \phi^{\prime\prime}_{\mathrm{div}}$ are assigned a new jackknife segment ID (one which is currently unassigned) with a $N_{\mathrm{Seg}}=N_{2}$ while those with $\phi^{\prime\prime} \leq \phi^{\prime\prime}_{\mathrm{div}}$ retain their current segment ID with a new $N_{\mathrm{Seg}}=N_{1}$. \end{enumerate}

 This sequential partitioning repeats until all segments have $N_{\mathrm{Seg}}=1$.
 In Fig.~\ref{fig_skysegmentor} we show an illustrative explanation of the BSP algorithm.
 The partitioned map produced appears in sharp contrast to the Voronoi segments produced with $k$-means clustering (see Fig.~\ref{fig_bpm_vs_njk}), with the BSP producing segments that are trapezoidal or triangular in shape.
 Rather importantly, the BSP scheme resolves some of the limitations of $k$-means: firstly, by construction, the segment areas are kept very close to equal in area; and secondly the algorithm scales very well to larger maps (with higher resolution) and a larger number of partitions, typically taking 10\% of the time.
 The segment areas from $k$-means vary significantly, with a standard deviation of $1.47\,\mathrm{deg}^{2}$ ($16\%$ around the mean) for $N_{\mathrm{JK}}=296$, while for the binary space partition this is $0.01\,\mathrm{deg}^{2}$ ($0.11\%$ around the mean) -- a decrease in the standard deviation of roughly two orders of magnitude in comparison to $k$-means.
 This will minimise any uncertainties from variances in the area to any measured jackknife statistics.
 The BSP algorithm has been packaged into the public Python package \texttt{SkySegmentor},\footnote{\url{https://skysegmentor.readthedocs.io/}} allowing for the partitioning of either \texttt{HEALPix} maps or points on the unit sphere.
+Furthermore, if a mask contains many disjoint regions, \texttt{SkySegmentor} can be used to find and label the disjoint regions, so that they can be segmented individually.

 In this paper we use several different jackknife partition maps, using the $k$-means and BSP methods with $N_{\mathrm{JK}}=74$, $148$, $222$ and $296$ regions across the North and South \Euclid{} DR1-like footprint.
 These numbers are chosen to minimise the area discrepancy between the segments in the North and South, which were partitioned individually.
 Partition maps for the South with $N_{\mathrm{JK}}=36$ and $144$ are shown for the BSP method in Fig.~\ref{fig_bpm_vs_njk}.
 Note, that apart from the computational issues in constructing partition maps with $k$-means, we have found no difference in calculating jackknife covariances in the context of this paper and therefore have limited our discussion in this paper to the results from BSP.